The preferred way to start and stop NodeBB is by invoking its executable:

 ./nodebb start will not automatically start up again when the system reboots.
 The methods listed below are alternatives to starting NodeBB via the

-Newer releases of Ubuntu use systemd to manage their services.
-The following is a systemd service example you can use:
+systemd to manage their services.
+The following is a systemd service example you can use, but assumes the following:

-[Unit] Description=NodeBB Documentation=https://docs.nodebb.org After=system.slice multi-user.target [Service] Type=simple User=myuser WorkingDirectory=/path/to/nodebb ExecStart=/path/to/nodebb/nodebb --no-silent --no-daemon Restart=always [Install] WantedBy=multi-user.target
+[Unit] Description=NodeBB Documentation=https://docs.nodebb.org After=system.slice multi-user.target mongod.service [Service] Type=forking User=nodebb WorkingDirectory=/path/to/nodebb PIDFile=/path/to/nodebb/pidfile ExecStart=/usr/bin/env node loader.js --no-silent Restart=always [Install] WantedBy=multi-user.target

 Save the file to